elearning-ostfalia/moodle-qtype_proforma/README.md

 - various submission formats:

     * editor with programming language support such as syntax highlighting or automatic indentation
+    * explorer/IDE-like environment for creating and editing multiple files, also with programming language support
     * file upload (for more than one file)
     * external repository (SVN in case of using Praktomat)
-- code snippet as starting point for student
+- code snippet as starting point for student in editor
 - immediate feedback for students (optional)
 - supported programming languages are only limited by the available grader back-ends